alex-preau/distributed_dl/README.md

 This is unlike pipelining, as we will discuss next.
 Pipeliing does break the model into components, but they must be run partially sequentially.
 In fully shareded data parallelism each sharded portion of the model runs a minibatch end-to-end, as the weights are briefly shared in the all-gather step.

 We investigated ResNet-18 (~11 million trainable parameters) and ResNet-50 (~23 million trainable parameters) training using FairScale on the CIFAR-10 dataset.
-We also investigated alBERT, a transfromer-based large language model trained on the GLUE COLA dataset.
+We also investigated alBERT, a transfromer-based large language model trained on the GLUE COLA dataset [4].
 The COLA dataset is made of 10,657 sentences and is a binary classification task.
-The sentences are classified based on gramatical acceptability. <cite this https://arxiv.org/pdf/1805.12471.pdf>
+The sentences are classified based on gramatical acceptability.

  We investigated 72 combinations of model, batch size, precision, and number of GPUs.
 Precision here is not exclusively at the all-gather step unlike Horovod.
 FairScale uses pytorch lighning, which has advanced mixed precision features.
 Parts of the foreward and backward steps themselves are done in reduced precision, allowing speedups even on single GPU models.